DOCUMENT TSC-2026/B02 · BLOG POST 02 · ECOSYSTEM STRATEGY · REV. 03

 hits a ceiling.

-About 60% of Shopify App Store installs come from search.
-High-rated apps with significant install volume capture over 70% of those clicks.
+According to Shopify's own data, about 60% of App Store installs come from search, and over 70% of those clicks go to already-ranked apps.
 There are only so many top positions for any given category.

 For a new app, this creates a compounding problem.
 The apps already at the top have the reviews, the install count, and the momentum that Shopify's algorithm rewards.
 Getting to page one in a competitive category takes months.
 In some categories, years.
 Once you get there, you're competing with apps that have been there long enough to have the social proof locked in.

-The math: 60% of installs come from App Store search.
-Over 70% of those clicks go to already-ranked apps.
+Shopify's own data puts about 60% of installs coming from App Store search, with over 70% of those clicks going to already-ranked apps.
 The apps that grew past this ceiling stopped betting on it as their primary acquisition channel and started building something more defensible: a partner ecosystem that sends them installs regardless of where they rank on any given Tuesday.

 The Technology Track gives developers access to Shopify's APIs, developer tools, a test environment, and a listing in the App Store.
 That's the baseline.
 What most developers never touch is the infrastructure for building commercial relationships with the partners on the Service Track.